 John came to New Bern after finishing his graduate degree at East Carolina University in 1975 and taught French, History and English in the New Bern school system.
-After retiring as a teacher he worked at the Craven County Convention and Visitors Bureau, the New Bern Public Library, and Tryon Palace where he is currently employed.
-John retired from the library three years ago though he continues to teach a computer class there and fill in when needed.
+After retiring as a teacher he worked at the Craven County Convention and Visitors Bureau, the New Bern Public Library, and Tryon Palace.
+John retired from the library several years ago though he continues to teach a computer class there and fill in when needed.
 As a long time member of the Historical Society, he has written scripts for Ghostwalk, acted as a ghost in Ghostwalk and Haunted Evening productions at the Attmore-Oliver House, and serves as its historian.
 John was in many productions at the Civic Theatre and was on the founding board of the Rivertowne Players.
 John loves New Bern and thinks it has some of the nicest people in the world!

 Jonathan Miller, Battlefield Adjutant